Internet-of-People/docker-iop-node/README.md

 #### Quick setup

+> _Disclaimer: Make sure to properly protect your wallet and other sensitive data.
+None of the authors, contributors, administrators, or anyone else connected with this repository, in any way whatsoever, can be responsible for your use of this project._

 1. Clone or download the current repository
-2. Launch a terminal on the project's folder, and build the Docker container:
+2. Launch a terminal on the project's folder, build the Docker image and run the container:
 ```
 docker-compose build
 docker-compose up -d